icco/coffee_shop/proposal.md

 # 8. Resources List

-the resources you’ll need and include everything you can imagine.
-Include time off from work, reduced courseloads, extra computing resources, hardware, time with Professor Turner, time with other consultants, books, papers, library time, and access to anything special you need.
-It is important to be explicit at this point.
-This section should include your bibliography so far, and note that the bibliography needs to be annotated.

-I will need:

- * Time with Dr. Turner
+ * Time with Dr. Turner (An hour every two weeks?)
  * A Ruby book (Obtained...)
  * A book on coding user interfaces with Ruby
  * Coffee
+ * Beer
  * 10-15 hours a week to code
- * a gitHub account (Already have...)
+ * a GitHub account (Already have...)
- * Someone (Maybe Dr. Turner...) to talk to about open-source software liscences.
+ * Someone (Dr. Turner?) to talk to about open-source software liscences.
+ * Laptop, running Linux, with Ruby 1.9 and vim 7.2 installed (In posession)

+## Bibliography so far:

+ * Flanagan, David and Matsumoto, Yukihiro.
+The Ruby Programming Language.
+Sebastopol, CA: O'Reilly Media, 2008.